 Proving Negligence in a Personal Injury Case

 To best maximize your compensation in your personal injury case, our Colorado Spring personal injury attorney must prove that the responsible party’s negligence caused your pain and suffering.
 Negligence is defined as a failure to behave with the level of care that an ordinary person would have exercised under the same circumstances.

 We will work diligently to prove the four elements below in order to establish that the other party was negligent:

-- Duty of care: The defendant owed a legal duty to you, the plaintiff.
-A judge will examine certain factors to determine whether the defendant had a duty to act.
+The defendant owed a legal duty to you, the plaintiff.
+A judge will examine certain factors to determine whether the defendant had a duty to act to protect you from foreseeable harm.
+The duty of care is present in many common situations, such as that owed by a business to a customer, a homeowner to a guest, or landlord to a tenant.
 Such elements include, but are not limited to:

-- Engaging in the cultivation of a risk that resulted in your injury
+- The cultivation of a risk that resulted in your injury

 - Voluntary undertaking: The defendant voluntarily committed to protecting you from harm